fnobregasantos/Emergence-of-High-Order-Functional-Hubs-in-the-Human-Brain/README.md

   <img src="/Images/sMI_d.gif" alt="Hypergraph Synergistic Interaction Information">
 </p>

-## Additional Images
+### Additional Animations
-Size constraints prevent us to include other images, but a full guideline on how to visualize higpergraph is on CodeBlock4.
+Due to size constraints, we are unable to include all possible animations in this repository.
+However, detailed guidelines on how to visualize an extensive set of hypergraphs can be found in CodeBlock4.

 ## Usage and Requirements